PhoenixDD/N-Puzzle-Solver/README.md

 <br/>
 Most part of the input is hardcoded and the pattern database generator program is extremely inefficient but gets the job done after the databases are created.<br/>
-The codes are completely unrefined and might be difficult to follow/use, still there are comments whichvery well document the code
+The codes are completely unrefined and might be difficult to follow/use, still there are comments whichvery well document the code.
 <br/>
 Usage:<br/>
 ->The Pattern database generator is to be used to create the databases, once the databases are created use N-Puzzle(IDA*)<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;program to solve the problem using pattern database heuristic and make sure that the database and the progrm are in &nbsp;&nbsp;&nbsp;&nbsp;the same folder<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;program to solve the problem using pattern database heuristic and make sure that the database and the progrm are in &nbsp;&nbsp;&nbsp;&nbsp;the same folder.<br/>
 ->The database generator can take a couple of minutes upto a myriad of minutes to generate depending on the processing &nbsp;&nbsp;&nbsp;&nbsp;power and RAM.<br/>
 ->The other heuristic programs are straightforward and easy to use.